 - Credit card acceptance for payment of faxes and fines (over $5.00)

-- Notary public ($2.50 per document.
-Please call ahead or email to make sure the Notary is available)
+- Notary public ($2.50 per document).
+Please read our notary policies before coming, and call ahead or email to make sure the Notary is available.

 - Interlibrary loan